lzha711/AtmelProgramming5_USART/README.md

 # AtmelProgramming5_USART
-USART basic functions
+USART basic practices

 Currently working on this repository.

-Plan is to have a working USART, Atmega328P receives messages from the PC through USB-serial interface, and echo the message back to the COM port.

-1. Simulation in Proteus 8
-2. Get hardware going.
+What have been done:

+1. Transmit characters and strings to the PC (virtual terminal in Proteus) through USART.
+Source code--Transmit_Only.c
+2. Echo the received characters or strings back to the PC (virtual terminal in Proteus), no interrupt is used.
+Souce code -- Tx_Rx_echo_no_interrupt.c
+3. ADC conversion of an analog input (potentiometer) and display the result on PC (virtual terminal) in decimal format (0-255).
+Interrupt used in this example.
+Source -- ADC_USART_interrupt_based.c

+Next to do is to test it on hardware.